Poetry Over the Years: The Highlights

 So long as you keep trying to do better.

-Taking the time for self reflection and learning to
+Taking the time for self-reflection and learning to

-Understand one’s self can often hold many benefits.
+Understand oneself can often hold many benefits.

 Vitality is often brought by those who feel content